Area and Special Studies

 Our goal is to maximize the beauty, functionality and unique features of New Castle County through developing strategies for special areas, activities and public interests.
 Partnering with state, county and municipal agencies, organizations and non-profits, we identify functions, corridors or designated areas on which to focus, hold public workshops and solicit input, present data and draft objectives for discussion and develop the best path forward for reaching the shared objectives.

 In March of 2018, the New Castle County Department of Land Use hosted a public meeting that highlighted ongoing planning efforts along National and State Byways.
 These planning efforts focused on methods of preservation along the Brandywine Valley National Scenic Byway and Red Clay Valley Byway.
-Since the meeting in March, the Department of Land Use, with help from Gaadt Perspectives, LLC, is continuing to work with leadership, stakeholders, and residents to develop a protective strategy for scenic byway areas and their associated watersheds and cultural resources.
+Since the meeting in March, the Department of Land Use and its community partners are continuing to work with leadership, stakeholders, and residents to develop a protective strategy for scenic byway areas and their associated watersheds and cultural resources.
 Progress with this effort is shown below with the most recent events listed first.

 Please note: You may receive email or text message notifications to keep informed of important news and events regarding this effort.
 Simply sign up for "Notify Me" and choose "Land Use - Scenic Byways Resource Protection" from the "News Flash" lists.
 Additional details on the Notify Me subscription process may be found here.